DrosophilaGenomeEvolution/TrEMOLO/docs/decisions/0010-te-genome-resident-annotation.md

 ## Consequences and limits

 The new outputs are intentionally not byte-compatible with legacy ALL_TE.
-The variant-associated INSIDER/OUTSIDER calls, `TE_INFOS.bed`, their frequencies, TSD values and the Quarto report remain unchanged.
+The variant-associated INSIDER/OUTSIDER calls, `TE_INFOS.bed`, their frequencies and TSD values remain unchanged.
+The Quarto report may project this catalog in a separate section without mixing resident copies into the variant call table;
+that presentation contract is described in decision 0011.

 The current Python implementation holds parsed HSPs in memory and is therefore expected to need further streaming or indexed grouping work for very large